0xEillo/Dex/README.md

 # DEX

-## This project illustrates my first iteration of a Decentralized Exchange (Dex).
+This project illustrates my first iteration of a Decentralized Exchange (Dex).
 I am using Truffle and Hardhat as development environments, OpenZeppelin smart contract library, Solidity for my smart contracts and Javascript for my unit tests.

+## Project Tree
 ```bash
 |   .gitignore
 |   hardhat.config.js